kiaka-obsidian/personal-vault/Wedding/Wedding Routine Notes.md

 SARAH - Smaller steps on turn and exit on turn !!!
-Chris - Start to turn back (clock wise) for scroll (NO STRETCH AWAY) Scroll change place - Sarah back on R foot, chris to side collect on sarahs R shoulder pull through & collect for Waltz
+Chris - Start to turn back (clock wise) for scroll (NO STRETCH AWAY) Scroll change place - Sarah back on R foot, chris to side collect on sarahs R shoulder pull through & collect for Waltz (Facing window/sofa)

 ## Waltz 2
 Ends on after box & basic with step around